Husband and wife professors honored by Alumni Association

 Alan Capps, president of the Alumni Association’s Student Ambassadors, has been named the Outstanding Student Leader of the Year by the Council for Advancement and Support of Education.

 Dawn Kernagis, 39, is a researcher at the Florida Institute for Human & Machine Cognition in Pensacola, Fla., where she focuses on how people function in extreme conditions—under water, in the air and in space.

-A trio of alumni hit all the right notes with bluegrass band
+A trio of alumni hit all the right notes

 Three of the four members of Chatham County Line got their start as students at NC State in the 1990s.
 Now they are one of the top-drawing bluegrass bands in the Southeast.

 The Alumni Association is working—through the NC State Alumni Entrepreneur Network—to connect alumni with each other and with efforts at the university to foster entrepreneurship.

 Alumna in the running to be one of the next Mythbusters

 Tune in to the Science Channel on Saturday nights to see how Tamara Robertson, who graduated from NC State in 2009 with a degree in chemical engineering, fares in her quest to become a host of a new version of MythBusters.